damonmac/learn-xgboost/README.md

      Change the max_depth from 4 to 6.
 Retrain and analyze your model.

-*Question:* How is your accuracy and tree impacted by this change?
+*Question 12:* How is your accuracy and tree impacted by this change?

      Try adjusting max_depth some more.

-*Question:* How is your accuracy and tree impacted by this change?
+*Question 13:* How is your accuracy and tree impacted by this change?
 Did you find an optimal max_depth?

-### Building your data-science superpowers
+### F. Building your data-science superpowers
 Doing all these experiments requires some scientific rigor to understand what is changing, and to track results.
 Along the way each training run has been logging the results into an artifact directory, but also the parameters, metrics and artifacts have been logged into [mlflow](https://mlflow.org/) locally.
 This is an open-source tool for tracking machine learning and experimenting through the development life-cycle.
 We will just be demonstrating a small portion of the functionality - logging training parameters, metrics and artifacts.

 Notice the train.py code we log parameters, metrics and artifacts to mlflow.
 The result is each run has been accumulating that data to your mlruns directory in this project root.
 To startup the UI to browse the results run the following in the root directory: